xmartlabs/xmartlabs.github.io/_posts/2018-4-02-XLpaging.md

 	- [Room Persistence Library]
 	- [Android Paging Library]

-Let's get down to the nitty-gritty!
+Let's get down to the nitty-gritty stuff!

 # Listing Component
 First I want to tell you about a cool idea from Google, that they are using in some of their [example projects](https://github.com/googlesamples/android-architecture) to handle all services that return a list.